WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/P-N_Junctions/index.md

 ### Leakage Current/Reverse Saturation Current

 However, while the junction potential is actually much higher when reverse biased, some minuscule amount of current current will actually flow because the polarity of the depletion region is opposite to the small amount of minority carriers that are present.
-So holes can flow from P-Type to N-Type, and electrons can flow from N-Type to P-Type.
+So holes can flow from P-type to N-type, and electrons can flow from N-type to P-type.
 This current, however, is very small to the point of negligibility, usually in the range of nano-amperes (`nA`).
 A nano amp is `1 / 1,000,000,000A`.

 ### Breakdown Voltage and Avalanche Current